duckymax/iawebsite/README.md

-# iawebsite
-This is a example of html, css and javascript website about ia

 # Introduction
 This website was created using a combination of HTML, CSS, JavaScript and AI.
 The purpose of this website is to provide information and interactivity to the users.